 The Fantastic Fitness Fiasco

-The word exercise has gotten so loaded that you can’t really use it anymore without encouraging behaviour which can end up being anything but healthy.
-Combine that with the restrictive dietary protocols popular today, and what you have is a potential time bomb.
+The word exercise has become so loaded, that you can’t really use it anymore without encouraging behavior which ends up being anything but healthy.
+Combine that with restrictive dietary protocols popular today, and what you have is a potential time bomb.

 People vary in terms of their resilience and overall metabolic condition, and what may be beneficial for one has potential to cause harm to another.
 As you move beyond your capacity to provide energy under stress, ‘exercise’ – which under different circumstances might have lead to a positive adaptive response – can become harmful.